-In particular stuffed vegetables, symbolising an abundant and plentiful harvest, are a star attraction.
-Growing up in an ashkenazi household, we always had holishkes – stuffed cabbage rolls – but Jews from other backgrounds prepare stuffed peppers, tomatoes, vine leaves, and even stuffed potatoes.
+Stuffed vegetables, symbolising an abundant and plentiful harvest, are a star attraction.
+Growing up in an Ashkenazi household, we always had holishkes – stuffed cabbage rolls – but Jews from other backgrounds prepare stuffed peppers, tomatoes, vine leaves, and even stuffed potatoes.
 In recent years, sushi rolls have also become traditional Succot fare.

-So, to help inspire my (and your!)
-Succot menus, I’ve tracked down some of my fellow bloggers’ greatest stuffed vegetable recipes (plus a few of my own!), and here they are…
+So, to help inspire delicious Succot menus, I’ve tracked down some of my fellow bloggers’ greatest stuffed vegetable recipes (plus a few of my own), and here they are…

-One of Kipper’s favourites – cheesy bulgar wheat and pesto stuffed aubergines.
+One of my daughter Kipper’s favourites – cheesy bulgar wheat and pesto stuffed aubergines.

 Or cider and barley stuffed tomatoes from The Veg Space.